ChiccoDorato/RayCharles/README.md

 | :---: | :---: |

 ## Write a scene
-Surely not professional, but cool images!
+Surely not professional, but - hey! - cool images!
 We don't doubt you have better ideas and a far way superior imagination to create memorable scenes.
-The quesition is: how?
+The question is: how?

 A fast way is to take a cue from the files in the examples directory.
-Familiarizing with them is quite straightforward nonetheless we provide a thorough description of the syntax which is used by RayCharles.
+Familiarizing with them is quite straightforward, nonetheless we provide a thorough description of the syntax which is used by RayCharles.
 Keep in mind that although spaces and endline characters are ignored they can still make the file more readable for humans.
 Also comments might help: `# This is a comment in a scene`.

 Let's start from the numerical types:
 - **Declare numerical variables:** `float newVariable(value)`, where the name of the variable must begin with an alphanumeric character or with the underscore and the value must be a number.
 All the variables can be overridden in the command line with `--declareFloat`.
-- **Colors:** `[r, g, b]`, where r, g and b are three non negative numbers quantifying red, green and blue respectively.
+- **Colors:** `<r, g, b>`, where r, g and b are three non negative numbers quantifying red, green and blue respectively.
-- **Vectors:** `(x, y, z)`, where x points inside the monitor, y towards left and z up.
+- **Vectors:** `[x, y, z]`, where x points inside the monitor, y towards left and z up.
 Every component is a real number.

 Now it is possible to move on and start to describe a scene.
 Before shapes can enter the scene with their concreteness, one should know the position from which they are observed and how to place them.
 - **Camera:** `camera(typeOfCamera, transformation, aspectRatio, distance)`.
 Two types of camera are supported, orthogonal and perspective.
 Transformations are explained right below and can be composed with *, being applied in right-to-left order.
 The aspect ratio is preferable to be equal to the width of the image over its height, while distance represent the distance of the observer from the screen (note that can be modified by the transformation).